TristanVarewijck/real-time-web-2122/README.md

 ## Description :label:

 For the project "real-time-web" we had to make an application that works with web-sockets.
-So we can make a "watcher" to the server and watch data in real time.
-The reason why we want to use web-sockets instead of Polling is because we want to show data when it changed so we don't make unecessery request to the server.
+I want to make a web application where you can chat live with strangers in rooms of a certain subject.

 ---